What Is Sexual Harassment Law?

 Definition of Sexual Harassment Law

-The federal government and most state governments consider sexual harassment a form of sexual discrimination because the objects of sexual harassment (both men and women can be victims of sexual harassment) cannot function properly in society.
-Therefore, sexual harassment is not allowed in schools or workplaces, and many organizations have internal procedures for dealing with complaints of sexual harassment.
+The federal government and most state governments consider sexual harassment a form of sexual discrimination.
+Therefore, sexual harassment is prohibited in schools or workplaces, and many organizations have internal procedures for dealing with complaints of sexual harassment.

 The process of navigating these procedures, determining whether there has been sexual harassment, and suing the people who sexually harass others comprises sexual harassment law.